Last updated on May 25, 2026

 Psychic Surgery

-A more subtle piece of hate, Psychic Surgery doesnโ€™t stop opponents from searching but makes sure they pay for it in information loss and potential disruption.
-Whenever an opponent shuffles their library, this enchantment lets you peek at the top two cards of their deck and exile one if you want.
-While this card doesnโ€™t have the immediate, crushing effect of something like Ashiok, Dream Render or Opposition Agent, it quietly warps the game by making every shuffle a gamble.
+A more subtle piece of hate, Psychic Surgery doesnโ€™t stop opponents from searching but makes sure there are repurcussions for it.
+While this doesnโ€™t have the immediate, crushing effect of something like Ashiok, Dream Render or Opposition Agent, it quietly warps the game by making every shuffle a gamble.
 It shines in control decks that want to chip away at opponents' resources without needing to run full prison strategies.

 Psychogenic Probe

-Psychogenic Probe is another card that doesnโ€™t stop the tutor, but it makes every shuffle sting a little.
-This artifact sits quietly on the battlefield, dealing 2 damage to a player every time they shuffle their library.
+Psychogenic Probe is another card that doesnโ€™t stop the tutor, but rather makes shuffling sting a little.
+This artifact sits in play, dealing 2 damage to a player every time they shuffle their library.
 This card rarely sees play outside of Commander due to its slower, attrition-based payoff, but itโ€™s a neat inclusion in group slug decks or artifact-focused brews that want to chip away at the table while still pressuring combo players who lean on tutoring.

 Widespread Panic